-In recent years Rolex has made a big switch on its sport watches from traditional stainless steel bezels to those made of ceramic.
-The GMT-Master II was the first watch to receive the ceramic bezel followed by the Submariner type watches and the DeepSea Sea Dweller.
+In recent years Rolex has made a big switch on its sports watches from traditional stainless steel bezels to those made of ceramic.
+The GMT-Master II was the first watch to receive the ceramic bezel followed by the Submariner type watches and the DeepSea Sea-Dweller.
 Many people were shocked by the switch and there are plenty of proponents for both types of bezels.
 However, we at Bob’s Watches think that Rolex has made the perfect choice in switching to ceramic bezels and we’ll outline why below.

 There are many types of bezels, the latest Daytona models hold a ceramic bezel.

 Models like the new Rolex Daytona 116500 are equipped with ceramic bezels that are extremely durable.
 They are scratch-resistant and “nearly indestructible” according to Rolex.
 Rolex has stated that they mainly made the switch because of the longevity of these bezels.
 One of the hallmarks of Rolex watch is how long it lasts so these new bezels add a new dimension.
 In addition to durability and longevity, these bezels are quite nice to look at.
 They have a distinctive shine that, for many, blows away the traditional old bezels.

 However, like anything else, these bezels aren’t without disadvantages.
 For one they are much more expensive to replace than traditional bezels.
 Although this is offset by their longevity.
 In addition, there are many stories of ceramic bezels shattering due to a strong force being applied to them (dropping the watch or hitting it against something).
 Nonetheless, these cases are rare and the bezels are generally very strong.
 In addition, many people prefer the look of the traditional bezel for a variety of reasons and the popular “Pepsi” and “Coke” GMT bezels are not yet available in ceramic and may never be.